shadybraden/homelab/docker/README.md

 ---

 Migrating data note: `sudo cp -r old/data/ homelab/docker/thing` puts the entire `data` folder into the new `thing` folder.
 Note the placement of `/`'s

+---

+###### todo:

+- figure out how to use bitwarden cli to fetch secrets on container start
+    - make it so you have to manually unlock the vault first